Free Code 39 Barcode Font Discontinued

 To generate a Code 39 barcode from a font, the data-to-encode be surrounded by asterisks as the start and stop characters, i.e. *153969*.
 In Microsoft Word, the start and stop characters should be "!" instead of the asterisk because of a formatting issue, i.e. !153969!.
 To hide the asterisks from appearing in the human-readable below the barcode, use the quotation mark, i.e. "12345".

 If the font is not in font selection list of the application after installation, check the application settings.
-Most applications allow the ability to disable a feature that lists font names in the fonts list.
+Most applications allow the ability to disable a feature that lists the font names in the fonts list.
 For example, if the font is not in the Microsoft Office fonts list, follow these steps:

-IDAutomation provides Microsoft Access, Excel and Word examples in the Windows version, and additional examples for OpenOffice Calc, iWork Numbers and Pages for the Mac version in the package.
-After installation, there will be icons to these examples in the Start - Programs - IDAutomation.com Code 39 Font program group on Windows and Applications - IDAutomation Free Code 39 Font for Mac on OSX.
-There are also several application integration guides available to help.
+IDAutomation provides Microsoft Access, Excel and Word examples in the Windows version, and additional examples for OpenOffice Calc, iWork Numbers and Pages for the Mac version of the package.
+After installation, there will be icons for these examples in the Start - Programs - IDAutomation.com Code 39 Font program group on Windows and Applications - IDAutomation Free Code 39 Font for Mac on OSX.
+There are also several application integration guides available to assist.

-If a more higher-density barcode than Code 39 is required, consider Code 128 or a 2D barcode such as PDF417 or DataMatrix for something that can withstand damage and still scan correctly.
+If a higher-density barcode than Code 39 is required, consider Code 128 or a 2D barcode such as PDF417 or DataMatrix for something that can withstand damage and still scan correctly.
 For an evaluation of barcode sizes and types, refer to that section in the Barcoding for Beginners Tutorial.

 To learn more about the Code 39 barcode, refer to the Code 39 FAQ and Tutorial.